States and union territories of India: States reorganisation (1951–1956)

-Andhra State was created on 1 October 1953 from the Telugu-speaking northern districts of Madras State.
+Andhra State was created on 1 October 1953 from the Telugu-speaking northern districts of Madras State and Bellary district bifurcated between Mysore and Andhra.

 The French enclave of Chandernagore was transferred to West Bengal in 1954.
 In the same year Pondicherry, comprising the former French enclaves of Pondichéry, Karikal, Yanaon and Mahé, was transferred to India.
 This became a union territory in 1962.

 Also in 1954, pro-India forces liberated the Portuguese-held enclaves of Dadrá and Nagar Aveli, declaring the short-lived de facto state of Free Dadra and Nagar Haveli.
 In 1961, India annexed it as the Union Territory of Dadra and Nagar Haveli.

 The States Reorganisation Act, 1956 reorganised the states based on linguistic lines resulting in the creation of the new states.

 As a result of this act: